In Egypt, Gazans sought to leave the war. But it’s not far behind.

 Ms. Sabbah and her two children are now struggling to navigate Egypt, cut off from their support network.
 “There is no way to transfer money or ask someone for help,” she says.

 “I can’t build a life here.
 I am staying here illegally.
-We are cut off from everywhere, there is no way to leave and travel elsewhere,” Ms. Sabbah says.
+We are cut off from everywhere; there is no way to leave and travel elsewhere,” Ms. Sabbah says.
 She has reached out to numerous embassies in Cairo – of Belgium, New Zealand, Australia, Ireland, South Africa.
 “But no one can help us get a visa or even a humanitarian visa,” she says.

 “This feeling of being lost is so difficult.”